Instructor Quick GuideFall 2025

 Exam Proctoring

 Information about Exam Proctoring: OUE offers optional in-person, proctored exams for students in ECAS courses with Department of Accessibility Services (DAS) accommodations.
-Instructors must submit the Exam Accommodation Request Form, found on the OUE Accommodates Testing Services website.
+Instructors must submit the Exam Accommodation Request Form, found on the OUE Accommodated Testing Services website.
 Please direct any additional questions to oue.testing@emory.edu.

 Emory College Honor Council